-Citing and referencing demonstrates breadth of research and helps avoid plagiarism.
-To understand more about plagiarism and how and why to avoid it, see the University of Edinburgh's Institute for Academic Development's guide:
+Citing and referencing demonstrates the breadth of your research and helps avoid plagiarism.
+To understand more about plagiarism and how and why to avoid it, see the University of Edinburgh's Institute for Academic Development's (IAD) guide:

 Cite Them Right Online explains and demonstrates how to cite, both in-text and in a reference list or bibliography, a wide range of material types: books, journal articles, lecture notes, law reports, web pages, computer games, live performances...

 Harvard (author-date) is shown throughout but many material types are demonstrated in other citation styles too: APA, Chicago, MHRA, MLA, OSCOLA, Vancouver.

 General information on referencing and plagiarism is also presented.

 Within subject areas there are conventions for different referencing styles, therefore first check if your School requires a particular style.
 If there isn't a required style you can select a standard style, (such as APA) and use this style consistently in your work.

 Law and the OSCOLA Style